 These fairs were combined funfairs, trading markets and social meeting places, where people could meet friends, conduct some business and have a enjoyable time eating, drinking, playing games and watching theatre shows.

-The first annual fair on the calendar was the Whit-Tuesday Fair, which probably originated from pagan celebrations of the start of summer.
-It was usually at the end of May, but did not have a fixed date as it took place on the Tuesday immediately following Whit Sunday, the seventh Sunday after Easter Sunday which itself was of a variable date in late March/April.
-Town records say that in 1656 an order to restrain immoderate drinking was to start “three days after Whitsun Faire”.1
+The first annual fair on the calendar was the ‘Whit-Tuesday Fair’, which probably originated from pagan celebrations of the start of summer.
+It was usually at the end of May, but did not have a fixed date as it took place on the Tuesday immediately following Whit Sunday – the seventh Sunday after Easter Sunday, which itself was of a variable date in late March/April.
+Town records say that in 1656 an order to restrain immoderate drinking was to start “three days after Whitsun Faire”.[i]

-The Winter or Town Fair took place every November 23 and 24.
+The ‘Winter Fair’ or ‘Town Fair’ took place every November 23 and 24.
 The 23rd was St Clements Day, being dedicated to Pope Clement, the patron saint of blacksmiths.
 It attracted many people from out of town, and in 1582 the bailiff of Hastings wrote to the mayor of Rye to inform him that, because of the plague then raging in London, the town would not hold the fair for fear of infection.

-Both these fairs were held on the beach in front of the Old Town, the main site of the town of Hastings from the 12th century.
-But the third annual fair, the Rock Fair, may have been even older.
+Both these fairs were held on the beach in front of the Old Town, the main site of the town of Hastings from the 12th century, but the third annual fair, the ‘Rock Fair’, may have been even older.

 The Rock Fair

-The Rock Fair was held on July 26 and 27 every year, and in 19th century (and probably before then) was the biggest of the three fairs, with large numbers of all classes of people taking part.
+The Rock Fair was held on July 26 and 27 every year, and in 19th century (and possibly before then) was the biggest of the three fairs, with large numbers of all classes of people taking part.
 The reason for having it on those dates is unknown, but it may have been because by late July the annual mackerel-catching season would have ended, usually giving the fishermen some extra income which could be spent at the fair.

-The Rock Fair was originally organised by Hastings Council, with 18th century town records showing that the Council laid out lines on the ground marking its area.
-But by the early 1820s the fair was becoming more problematic, as a Hastings man recalled: “It resembled an ordinary fair, but a vast amount of gambling took place with halfpence, and fishermen often staked, and lost, their boats, nets and other appliances.”4
+The Fair was a very popular mixture of fun, games and social get-togethers, with many stalls supplying, food, drink and games.
+It attracted large numbers of people from both the town and the surrounding countryside.
+But also by the early 1820s the fair was becoming more problematic, as a Hastings man recalled: “It resembled an ordinary fair, but a vast amount of gambling took place with halfpence, and fishermen often staked, and lost, their boats, nets and other appliances.”[iii]

 The Fair Problems